 ESG conservation scientists are also in charge of enforcing government regulations surrounding habitat protection and restoration.
 Other fields of work for an ESG conservation scientist are agriculture management and advising.

-If there is a natural disaster such as a fire or flood, or in cases of environmental damage due to logging, they will evaluate the soil and create solutions to either bring it back to its natural state or prevent further damage.
+Suppose there is a natural disaster such as a fire or flood or in cases of environmental damage due to logging.
+In that case, they will evaluate the soil and create solutions to bring it back to its natural state or prevent further damage.

 See Related: What is Ethanol’s Carbon Footprint?